 In accordance with the Asbestos Control Regulations 2012, if you are planning any work on a building and you are the duty holder then you are responsible for asbestos management.

-This reminder should come as no surprise in light of recent news that an asbestos and environmental consultancy is facing legal action from Arbertillery Leisure Centre and Blaenau Gwent Council for ineffectively carrying out a survey which did not locate brown asbestos in cavity walls.
+This reminder should come as no surprise in light of recent news that an asbestos consultancy is facing legal action from Arbertillery Leisure Centre and Blaenau Gwent Council for ineffectively carrying out a survey which did not locate brown asbestos in cavity walls.

 As well as legal action, this issue relating to management of asbestos has also led to demolition of the leisure centre being postponed for 18 months and an additional £1m to overall demolition costs to remove the asbestos.

 The legal action relates to claims that the firm responsible for carrying out asbestos management may not have carried out the specialist pre-demolition refurbishment survey (PDR) sufficiently.
 The related survey report stated that cavity walls had been checked.